OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## content add-in

-**Content add-ins** are webviews, or web browser views, that are embedded directly into Excel, PowerPoint, or OneNote documents.
+**Content add-ins** are webviews, or web browser views, that are embedded directly into Excel, OneNote, or PowerPoint documents.
 Content add-ins give users access to interface controls that run code to modify documents or display data from a data source.
 Use content add-ins when you want to embed functionality directly into the document.
 See [Content Office Add-ins](../design/content-add-ins.md) to learn more.

 See also: [webview](#webview).